codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"I know of only one duty, and that is to love." - George Bernard Shaw
+"I can think of nothing less pleasurable than a life devoted to pleasure." - John D. Rockefeller

 <!-- Powered By zenquotes.io -->
 ```